-Turning is the action of the player who strikes, or is in a position to strike the ball to the right of the body after the ball has passed behind it to the left or vice versa, whether the player physically turns or not.
-If the striker encounters interference while turning, and could have made a good return, then:
+Turning is the action of the player who strikes, or is in a position to strike the ball to the right of the body after the ball has passed behind it to the left or vice versa.
+The player follows the ball around by rotating the body to strike the ball.